 The John F. Kennedy University Office of Disability Services (ODS) determines effective and reasonable academic accommodations for students with disabilities.
 In addition, the office serves as a liaison with faculty and staff, and provides students with disability-related information and referrals.
 The ODS works closely with university departments and schools in reviewing students' requests for services and prescribing appropriate academic accommodations.
-The Director of Disability Services also offers confidential and individual consulting sessions with students to address concerns or issues relating to accommodations.

 What are Academic Accommodations?